 Take Away Thoughts

-Just like last year, I limited this list to three to keep it simple and ones that I know you could do well with – but you need to decide.
+Each year, I limited this list to three to keep it simple and ones that I know you could do well with – but you decide.
 Just pick something to get your beautiful ideas down on paper and take action on the things you may have been avoiding.